hashicorp/nomad/website/source/docs/jobspec/json.html.md

     ```

 *   `Periodic` - `Periodic` allows the job to be scheduled at fixed times, dates
     or intervals.
+The periodic expression is always evaluated in the UTC
+    timezone to ensure consistent evaluation when Nomad Servers span multiple
+    time zones.
 The `Periodic` object supports the following attributes:

     * `Enabled` - `Enabled` determines whether the periodic job will spawn child
     jobs.